 Indiana Governor Executive Order

-Update: The Indiana Supreme Court issued an order April 20 placing a hold on garnishing funds attributable to Coronavirus Aid, Relief, and Economic Security (CARES) Act stimulus payments.
+Update: The Indiana Supreme Court issued an order extending a hold on garnishing funds attributable to Coronavirus Aid, Relief, and Economic Security (CARES) Act stimulus payments to Jan.
+1, 2021.

 Gov. Eric J. Holcomb issued an updated executive order for residents to stay in their homes except when they are at work or for permitted activities.
 It is now in effect through May 1, 2020.

 The state's public emergency declaration is in effect until May 5.
 Find more information on essential activities and workplaces here.

 The governor's executive order lists "Financial and Insurance Institutions," as essential.
 It is defined as: ‘Banks, unions, currency pawnbrokers, consumer installment lenders and sales finance lenders, title companies, appraisers, financial markets, trading and future exchanges, payday lenders, affiliates of financial institutions, entities that issue bonds, related financial institutions, and institutions selling financial products.
 Also, insurance companies, underwriters, agents, brokers, and related insurance claims and agency services.’